moorekate/portfolio-projects/README.md

 > Skilled in:
 > + R/RStudio (the tidyverse)
-> + Python (pandas, numPy, matplotlib)
+> + Python (pandas, numPy, matplotlib,etc.)
-> + SQL (MySQL, PostgreSQL, etc.)
+> + SQL (MySQL, PostgreSQL, SnoSQL, etc.)
 > + dbt

-<br> Much of my work is proprietary, so what you will find here is a composition of smaller, self-driven analyses and volunteer work.
+<br> Much of my work is proprietary, so what you will find here is an amalgamation of smaller, case-study-type analyses.
 I'll be pushing updates as I find open-source datasets that are appropriate for showcasing certain skills.

 ### Projects
 + Simple A/B Test Evaluation